Amortization guide

 Faster payoff, lower interest

-What can I use the Amortization Calculator for?
+When should I use the Amortization Calculator?

 This calculator gives an educational estimate only.
 It does not include every fee, lender rule, tax rule, local rate, credit, penalty, or personal financial detail.
+Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.

 Related tools

-History, privacy, and copying
+Privacy and copying results

-Recent answers stay visible in the page while you work.
-The history is kept only in the current browser tab and is not sent to a server.
+Recent answers stay visible only while you work in the current browser tab.
+They are not sent to a server.